mridubhatnagar/blogs-backup/ckyo0o03p07w6fms1f4ovc02d.md

 My father earned people.

 If you are reading this.
 And, you were connected to him in any way and have anything to share about him.
-My DM's are open, phone is on.
-I am happy to listen to what you have to say. :)
+My DM's are open, the phone is on.
+I am happy to listen to what you have to say. 😊

+I repeat.
+Earn People, build Relationships.
+Be there through thick and thin.